John Quade: Acting career

 Quade began acting on TV in 1968 with a part on the TV show Bonanza, and made his first film in 1972.
 Due to Quade's gruff look, he usually played roles as a brutish villain or ruthless authority figure.
-He appeared opposite Clint Eastwood in High Plains Drifter, The Outlaw Josey Wales, Every Which Way But Loose, and Any Which Way You Can.
+He appeared opposite Clint Eastwood in High Plains Drifter, The Outlaw Josey Wales, Every Which Way but Loose, and Any Which Way You Can.
 Quade's wife stated that, "Clint hired him for his face and told him afterward that he felt like he got a bonus because John could act."
 He appeared in Papillon with Steve McQueen and Dustin Hoffman.
 He played the role of Sheriff Briggs in the mini-series Roots and was in the 1986 western mini-series Dream West.
-Quade starred in two short-lived television series, Flatbush (1979) and Lucky Luke (1991).
+Quade starred in two short-lived television series, Flatbush (1979) and Lucky Luke (1992).

-He made many guest appearances on television shows ranging from Kojak, Bonanza, Gunsmoke, Starsky & Hutch, The Rockford Files, The Dukes Of Hazzard (in the episode "Hazzard Connection"), Knight Rider (in the pilot episode "Knight of the Phoenix"), Buck Rogers in the 25th Century (in the two-part episode "The Plot to Kill a City" as Quince, a telekinetic supervillain), Galactica 1980 (in the two-part episode “The Super Scouts” as the town sheriff), The A-Team (in the episodes "There's Always A Catch" and "Skins") and On the Air, to TV miniseries such as Roots, Dream West and Return to Lonesome Dove.
+He made many guest appearances on television shows ranging from Kojak, Bonanza, Gunsmoke, Starsky & Hutch, Vega$, The Rockford Files, Bionic Woman, The Dukes Of Hazzard (in the episode "Hazzard Connection"), Knight Rider (in the pilot episode "Knight of the Phoenix"), Buck Rogers in the 25th Century (in the two-part episode "The Plot to Kill a City" as Quince, a telekinetic supervillain), Galactica 1980 (in the two-part episode "The Super Scouts" as the town sheriff), The A-Team (in the episodes "There's Always A Catch" and "Skins") and On the Air, to TV miniseries such as Roots, Dream West and Return to Lonesome Dove.

 Death

-On August 9, 2009, Quade died at his home in Rosamond, California, at the age of 71 while sleeping.
+On August 9, 2009, John Quade died at his home in Rosamond, California, at the age of 71 due to a heart attack while sleeping.